 All of the deliverable code in SQLite has been written from scratch.
 No code has been taken from other projects or from the open internet.
 Every line of code can be traced back to its original author, and all of those authors have public domain dedications on file.
 So the SQLite code base is clean and is uncontaminated with licensed code from other projects.

 SQLite is open-source, meaning that you can make as many copies of it as you want and do whatever you want with those copies, without limitation.
 But SQLite is not open-contribution.
 In order to keep SQLite in the public domain and ensure that the code does not become contaminated with proprietary or licensed content, the project does not accept patches from people who have not submitted an affidavit dedicating their contribution into the public domain.

 All of the code in SQLite is original, having been written specifically for use by SQLite.
 No code has been copied from unknown sources on the internet.

 SQLite is in the public domain and does not require a license.
 Even so, some organizations want legal proof of their right to use SQLite.
 Circumstances where this might occurs include the following:

 If any of the above circumstances apply to you, Hwaci, the company that employs all the developers of SQLite, will sell you a Warranty of Title for SQLite.
 A Warranty of Title is a legal document that asserts that the claimed authors of SQLite are the true authors, and that the authors have the legal right to dedicate the SQLite to the public domain, and that Hwaci will vigorously defend against challenges to those claims.
 All proceeds from the sale of SQLite Warranties of Title are used to fund continuing improvement and support of SQLite.

 In order to keep SQLite completely free and unencumbered by copyright, the project does not accept patches.
-If you would like to make a suggested change, and include a patch as a proof-of-concept, that would be great.
-However please do not be offended if we rewrite your patch from scratch.
+If you would like to suggest a change and you include a patch as a proof-of-concept, that would be great.
+However, please do not be offended if we rewrite your patch from scratch.